Cyberlorians/Articles/AADAssessment.md

 1. Confirm heartbeat in Log Anayltics Workspace and begin to verify that data is flowing.

 ```
-//Queries the Heartbeat table to locate installed LA or Azure Monitor Agents and if on-prem or in Azure
+//Queries the Heartbeat table to locate Azure Monitor Agents and if on-prem or in Azure
 Heartbeat
 | where TimeGenerated >= ago(7d) //Change Time
-| where Category == "Direct Agent" or Category == "Azure Monitor Agent"
+| where Category == "Azure Monitor Agent"
 | where isnotempty(ResourceType)
 | extend Cloud = ResourceProvider == "Microsoft.Compute"
 | extend Onprem = ResourceProvider == "Microsoft.HybridCompute"